 House Bill No. 3140 seeks to improve network adequacy standards for preferred provider benefit plans in Texas by amending Section 1301.0055 of the Insurance Code.
 The bill requires insurers to continuously monitor compliance with network adequacy standards and report significant deviations within 30 days, with corrective actions mandated within 90 days unless certain conditions are met.
-It introduces a requirement that at least 75% of insured individuals have access to a sufficient number of contracted healthcare providers and emergency services.
-Additionally, the bill modifies existing waiver provisions by removing limitations on waiver frequency and public hearing requirements, while emphasizing the need for disclosure of waiver information in promotional materials.
+It also introduces a requirement for insurers to disclose any waivers granted for network adequacy standards in promotional materials and establishes that at least 75% of insureds must have access to a sufficient number of contracted providers within their service area.
+Additionally, the bill emphasizes the importance of timely access to care, mandating 24/7 availability of emergency and urgent care services and ensuring a sufficient number of providers across various specialties.

 Statutes affected: